SnehalataSutar/git-notes/README.md

 13) git merge - merge the contain of 1 branch to another branch cat>file.txt -> ls -> git status -> git add. -> git commit -m "demo branch" -> ls ->
     git switch main -> ls -> git merge demo -> ls

+### Difference between git fetch and git merge
+#### What is git fetch?

+✅ It updates your local copy of the remote branches (like origin/main), but does not merge them into your working branch.

+#### What is git merge?

+✅ It combines the histories of two branches (e.g., merging origin/main into main), and updates your working directory if needed.